-From today (1 October 2018), BT’s Northern Ireland Networks engineering division will be renamed Openreach Northern Ireland.
+BT’s Northern Ireland Networks engineering division has been renamed Openreach Northern Ireland.
 The local fleet of BT vans will gradually be replaced by Openreach branded vehicles and engineers will wear new uniforms and carry Openreach identity cards to introduce themselves to customers.

 The engineering division builds and maintains the copper and fibre lines that run from telephone exchanges to the vast majority of local homes and businesses.
 Most Communications Providers operating in Northern Ireland, including BT, use this open access network to connect Northern Ireland customers to phone, broadband, data and TV services.